-The playbook is over 55 pages of great instructional insight covering various topics such as designing with equity in mind, course design, content management, and more.
+Here’s a summary of the 55 page playbook about designing with equity in mind, course design, content management, and more.

 To begin with, the online playbook provides a path for continuous improvement of instruction along a quality-oriented continuum and provides guidance along with three milestones:

 Guides immediate and basic needs for moving a course online.
 In the past few months, this has been “your hair on fire” modality.
 And that was totally ok.
 Going forward, you will use less “fire” and more thoughtful design.
 It is useful for the translation of face-to-face or blended courses for fully-online delivery.

 It provides options to strengthen the student learning experience.
 This milestone presents itself when you have the time to recognize what worked and what didn’t, and how to improve online learning experiences for your students.
 It is useful for improving face-to-face course elements that do not translate easily to online modalities.

 Optimize offers ideas and resources for online teaching that aligns with high-quality, evidence-based instructional practices.
 It is useful for the continuous improvement of the online learning experience and student outcomes.
 This maps to a more settled milestone where you can incorporate more support for the longevity of any course.

 These are all good principles to use whether you are in a crisis or just generally for good learning design.